Half of a Yellow Sun (film)

-Half of a Yellow Sun is a 2013 Anglo-Nigerian drama film directed by Biyi Bandele and based on the novel of the same name by Chimamanda Ngozi Adichie.
-The film is historical fiction that follows two sisters who are caught up in the outbreak of the Nigerian Civil War.
+Half of a Yellow Sun is a 2013 Nigerian drama film based on Chimamanda Ngozi Adichie's 2006 novel of the same name.
+Produced by Andrea Calderwood and Gail Egan, and distributed by Metro International, Leap Frog Films, FilmOne Distributions, Soda Pictures, and Monterey Media, it became one of the top grossing Nigerian films of during the time.
+The film was directed by Biyi Bandele and stars cast of African and diasporan influences, including Chiwetel Ejiofor as Odenigbo, John Boyega, Thandiwe Newton, Onyeka Onwenu, Genevieve Nnaji, OC Ukeje and Anika Noni Rose.
+In the film, two sisters Olanna and Kainene catches up with love and unity in the outbreak of the Nigerian Civil War.

-It stars Chiwetel Ejiofor, Thandiwe Newton, Onyeka Onwenu, Anika Noni Rose, Joseph Mawle, Genevieve Nnaji, OC Ukeje and John Boyega and was filmed on location in Nigeria.
 The film premiered in the Special Presentation section at the 2013 Toronto International Film Festival.
-It received mixed reception from critics.
+It had a mixed reception from critics.

 Plot

-Half of a Yellow Sun begins during the first Nigerian Independence Day on 1 October 1960 and concludes at the end of the Nigerian Civil War in 1970.
+During the first Nigerian Independence Day on 1 October 1960 and concluded at the end of the Nigerian Civil War in 1970.
 The film is interspersed with archival stock footage of television news broadcasts of political events in Nigeria.

-After completing their university education in the United Kingdom and United States, twin sisters Olanna (Thandiwe Newton) and Kainene (Anika Noni Rose) return to Nigeria.
-Their father is the Igbo Chief Ozobia (Zack Orji), a wealthy businessman who owns assets in Port Harcourt.
-Spurning an offer to marry Finance Minister Festus Okotie-Eboh, Olanna decides to move in with her lover, the "revolutionary professor" Odenigbo (Chiwetel Ejiofor), who teaches at the university in the Nigerian city of Nsukka.
-Meanwhile, Kainene takes over the family interests and pursues a career as a businesswoman, falling in love with Richard Churchill (Joseph Mawle), an English writer.
+After completing their university education in the United Kingdom and United States, twin sisters Olanna and Kainene return to Nigeria.
+Their father is the Igbo Chief Ozobia, a wealthy businessman who owns assets in Port Harcourt.
+Spurning an offer to marry Finance Minister Festus Okotie-Eboh, Olanna decides to move in with her lover, the "revolutionary professor" Odenigbo, who teaches at the university in the Nigerian city of Nsukka.
+Meanwhile, Kainene takes over the family interests and pursues a career as a businesswoman, falling in love with Richard Churchill, an English writer.

-At Nsukka University, Olanna finds work as a sociology lecturer and befriends Odenigbo's houseboy, Ugwu (John Boyega).
-However, Olanna faces hostility from Odenigbo's mother "Mama" (Onyeka Onwenu), who distrusts the highly educated Olanna and considers her a witch.
-Disapproving of her son's relationship with Olanna, "Mama" plies Odenigbo with alcohol and arranges for her servant Amala (Susan Wokoma) to have a one-night stand with him.
-A devastated Olanna wants to break off the relationship, but her Aunt Ifeka (Gloria Young) convinces her to return to Nsukka.
+At Nsukka University, Olanna finds work as a sociology lecturer and befriends Odenigbo's houseboy, Ugwu.
+However, Olanna faces hostility from Odenigbo's mother, "Mama" who distrusts the highly educated Olanna and considers her a witch.
+Disapproving of her son's relationship with Olanna, "Mama" plies Odenigbo with alcohol and arranges for her servant Amala to have a one-night stand with him.
+A devastated Olanna wants to break off the relationship, but her Aunt Ifeka convinces her to return to Nsukka.